soxueren/atsd/changelogs/2017_03/README.md

 conditions.
 If the `ROW_NUMBER` condition is placed before the `GROUP BY` clause, this condition is applied before grouping.
 If the `ROW_NUMBER` condition is placed after the `GROUP BY` clause, this condition is applied after grouping.

 Additionally, this new support allows for syntax such as `ROW_NUMBER(entity, tags ORDER BY period(15 minute))`.
-Previously, we could not use order by period(...) in the `ROW_NUMBER` function.
-There are still, however, some limitations: we can use order by period only after the `GROUP BY` clause and the period must be the same as in the `GROUP BY` clause.
+Previously, we could not use `order by period(...)` in the `ROW_NUMBER` function.
+Ordering by period can only be used after the `GROUP BY` clause and the period must be the same as specified in the `GROUP BY` clause.

 ### Issue 3796
 --------------

 The [`append`](https://github.com/axibase/atsd-docs/blob/master/api/network/series.md#text-append) flag applies to text values specified with the `x:` field.

 If the append flag is set to true, ATSD checks the previous text value for the same timestamp.
 If the previous value is found, the new value is appended at the end using `;\n` (semi-colon followed by line feed) as a separator.

 In order to prevent duplicate values, the database checks the existing value for duplicates by splitting the stored value into a string array and discarding the new value if it is equal to one of the elements in the array.

 ```ls
 series d:2017-01-20T08:00:00Z e:sensor-1 x:status="Shutdown by adm-user, RFC-5434"